fastruby/blog/_posts/2019-12-03-escaping-the-tar-pit-at-rubyconf.markdown

 ---
 layout: post
-title: "Escaping The Tar Pit at RubyConf 2019"
+title: "Escaping The Tar Pit: Introducing Skunk v0.3.2 at RubyConf 2019"
 date: 2019-12-03 10:00:00
-categories: ["quality"]
+categories: ["code-quality"]
 author: etagwerker
 ---

 This year I had the honor to speak at [RubyConf](https://rubyconf.org) in Nashville.
 It was my second time attending the conference and first time as a speaker.
-I talked about `skunk`, a library to [calculate the StinkScore](https://github.com/fastruby/skunk) of a module or set of modules.
+I talked about `skunk`, a gem to [calculate the StinkScore](https://github.com/fastruby/skunk) of a module or set of modules.

 Since its inception, `skunk` has changed quite a bit based on real usage in